AnnikaV9/hcclient/docs/README.md

 Some of the features hcclient has to offer:
 - **Cross-platform:** &nbsp;Tested to work on Windows, Linux, macOS and Android.
 See [Prerequisites](#prerequisites) for more information.
 - **Suggestions:** &nbsp;Starting your message with `@` or `/` will bring up a menu with a list of online users or commands.
 Cycle through them with arrow keys or continue typing to filter the suggestions even more.
 Suggestion aggressiveness can be set with `--suggest-aggr`.
+- **Syntax highlighting:** &nbsp;Code blocks are highlighted with user specified languages or auto-detection.
+Themes and lexers are provided by [Pygments](https://pygments.org).
 - **Configuration:** &nbsp;Generate and load YAML/JSON configuration files with no editing required.
 Change configuration options from within the client with commands, modifying behaviour and colors without having to restart.
 See [Configuration](#configuration) for more information.
 - **Desktop notifications:** &nbsp;Receive notifications whenever someone mentions you or sends you a whisper.
 Android notifications are supported when running on [Termux](https://termux.dev/).
 See [Notifications](#notifications) for more information.
 - **Aliases:** &nbsp;Set aliases for messages and phrases you send often, because why wouldn't you?